 Florida is using the disproportionate stratified sampling (DSS) from the 1999 survey.
 In DSS, phone numbers were drawn from two sets of telephone number blocks, and one adult is selected from one telephone number (Flow chart of DSS: http://www.floridashealth.com/reports-and-data/survey-data/behavioral-risk-factor-surveillance-system/_documents/DSS-flowchart.jpg).
 First, CDC purchases a list of randomly selected telephone numbers and provides it to each state.
 Then, as you can see from the flow chart, there are standard procedures to follow.
 If there is no answer, the interviewer redials up to 15 times across a period of time.
 If interviewer reaches a nonworking number or a business, calls to that number stop.
 If the interviewer reaches a household with more than one adult 18 or older, one of them is randomly selected for the interview.

 Prior to 2003, the Florida sample was stratified by seven regions, which were groups of counties that were contiguous but otherwise might have little in common with each other.
 From 2003 through 2006, Florida used three strata groups based on county population size: small (less than 50,000), medium (50,000-299,999) and large (300,000 or more), and a fourth stratum was added from 2004 through 2006 that sample areas with telephone exchanges that are known to have at least 45% minority households.
-In 2007 and 2010, the Florida sample has been stratified by county to ensure more useful estimates at the local level.
+Beginning in 2007, the Florida sample has been stratified by county to ensure more useful estimates at the local level.

 After the data collection is completed, data is cleaned and weighted by CDC.
 Data weighting is an important statistical process that attempts to remove bias in the sample.
 BRFSS data set is weighted by density status, geographic region, number of residential telephone numbers, number of adults, age, gender and race/ethnicity.